 How to Store Spanish Ham

 One of more common questions we get asked is how long a ham will keep for once it has been cut into, the answer to this depends on where the ham will be kept and how it will be stored.
 In Southern Spain where the hams are cured the winters are very dry and cold and summers very hot – perfect natural conditions as the humidity level is very low.
-Here we have some tips on how to store your ham.
+Here we have some tips on how to store Spanish ham.
 A full ham should last for up to six weeks following the steps below.
+Note: Beware of ‘cheap’ Spanish hams as they will tend to be much lower grade to that available from the Spanish butcher.

 1The first slice: in our carving page we detailed that the initial large slice from the ham should be retained.
 This slice is ideal for covering the exposed area of the meat (another reason to keep the ham carved level) as it will simply lay directly back on top of the ham keeping the meat moist and preventing it from drying out.